xLPMG/machine-learning-compilers/docs/submissions/03_neon.rst

     :lineno-match:
     :caption: ``trans_4_4`` implementation

-The idea of ``trn1`` and ``trn2`` were to prepare the elements for each column in such a way, that we could then leverage the new structure using ``zip1`` and ``zip2``.
+The idea of ``trn1`` and ``trn2`` is to prepare the elements for each column, so that we can then leverage their new structure using ``zip1`` and ``zip2``.

-Now, looking at the ``8x8 matrix`` our initial approach would be very simple:
+To scale this to an ``8x8`` matrix, we divided the matrix into four ``4x4`` submatrices:

 .. image:: ../_static/submatrices.png
   :width: 400
-  :alt: Matrix divided in 4 quadrants
+  :alt: Matrix divided in four quadrants

-We would separate our transposition task in 4 subtasks.
-Each of the 4 ``4x4 submatrices`` would be transposed using our ``trans_4_4`` kernel.
+Each quadrant was transposed independently using our ``trans_4_4`` kernel:

-1. The upper left matrix (in the image A) would be transposed and stored at the loading position.
+1. The upper-left matrix (in the image A) was transposed and stored at the same position.
-2. The upper right matrix (in the image B) would be transposed and stored at the "loading" position of the bottom left matrix.
+2. The upper-right matrix (in the image B) was transposed and stored into the position originally occupied by the bottom-left matrix.
-3. The bottom left matrix (in the image C) would be transposed and stored at the "loading" position of the upper right matrix.
+3. The bottom-left matrix (in the image C) would be transposed and stored into the position originally occupied by the upper-right matrix.
+4. The bottom-right matrix (in the image D) was transposed and stored at the same position.

 .. literalinclude:: ../../src/submissions/03_neon/07_transposition/optimization/trans_neon_8_8.S
     :language: asm
     :lines: 89-184
     :lineno-match:
-    :caption: loading, transposition and storing of upper right and bottom left matrix
+    :caption: Transposing and swapping upper-right and bottom-left submatrices

-4. The bottom right matrix (in the image D) would be transposed and stored at the loading position.

-To optimize our first version we removed the PCS to all registers that we did not use.
+To optimize our initial implementation, we removed the PCS for all regsiters that we didn't use.
-We also wrote our kernel in a more compact manner.
+We also restructured our code for clarity and compactness.

 .. literalinclude:: ../../src/submissions/03_neon/07_transposition/optimization/v2_trans_neon_8_8.S
     :language: asm
     :lines: 40-121
     :lineno-match:
-    :caption: Optimized second transposition kernel
+    :caption: Optimized second version of the transposition kernel

 3.7.2 Performance Measuring
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-We also wanted to know the performance of our transposition kernel, which in our case would be the loading and storing of elements.
+We measured the throughput of our transposition kernel in terms of memory transfer speed, since the core performance factor in this case is loading and storing elements efficiently.

 .. literalinclude:: ../../src/submissions/03_neon/07_transposition/benchmark/benchmarking_results.txt
     :language: text
     :lineno-match:
     :caption: ``trans_8_8`` performance in ``GiB/s``

-Our results showed that we for our first version we are transferring about ``80 GiB/s``.
+Our benchmarking results show that the initial version achieved approximately ``81 GiB/s``.
+With our optimizations, we increased this to about ``113 GiB/s``.
-In our optimized version we **increase** this performance by roughly ``33 GiB/s``.